Enrollment and waitlist data for current and upcoming courses refresh every 10 minutes; all other information as of 6:00 AM.

 Writing to learn

 Meet the maddest minds in literature!
 From Goethe’s Faust to the Godzilla-busting Dr. Serizawa, these rebels transgress the laws of nature and humanity to teach us about our world and ourselves.
 How far should we go?
 How much do we dare to know?
 Find the answers, or at least the most exciting versions of the questions, in books like Robert Louis Stevenson’s THE STRANGE CASE OF DR. JEKYLL AND MR. HYDE; H. G. Wells’s THE ISLAND OF DOCTOR MOREAU; Johann Wolfgang von Goethe's play FAUST, PART I; as well as the film GODZILLA (1954).
-This course satisfies both an Integration in the Humanities and a Global Perspectives core requirements, as well as a WAC Writing to Learn requirement.
+This course counts as a literature elective for English with Literature and Writing, English with Creative Writing, and English with Professional Writing majors.
+It also satisfies both an Integration in the Humanities and the Global Perspectives core requirements, as well as a WAC Writing to Learn requirement.
 Prerequisite: ENGL 121 or 190.

 4 Credits